A Maddox transformer undergoing startup procedures

 Are the startup conditions the same for transformers in colder climates?
 Do I need to warm up my transformer?

-In normal temperatures, transformers below 69kV do not need any warm up time at no load.
+In normal temperatures, transformers below 69kV do not need any warm-up time at no load.
 They can run at full load upon startup.

 In colder climates, the rules change a bit.
 We will take a brief look at what changes and the best way to handle those changes.
-To start, let’s define colder than normal temperatures.
+To start, let’s define colder-than-normal temperatures.

 How Cold Is Too Cold?